danysz/android-guidelines/project_and_code_guidelines.md

 * `Log.w(String tag, String msg)` (warning)
 * `Log.e(String tag, String msg)` (error)

-As a general rule, we use the class name as tag and we define it as a `static final` field at the top of the file.
+As a general rule, bad practice is to use the class name as tag and we define it as a `static final` field at the top of the file.
+It's bad because is using reflection and it's very slow.
 For example:

 ```java
 public class MyClass {